TynanSylvester/TyD/Proposal - patches.md

 Unaddressed operators must come before all addressed operators in a list, otherwise an error is raised.

 This could get messy when dealing with insertions.

+# Advanced paths (alternate under development)

+This is an alternative, more powerful pathing system.
+It's under consideration.

+The path actions are of the form "from A select B", so they each have two parts: the basis and the filter.

+Bases:

+* `:`: From all selected nodes.
+* `/`: From all children of all selected nodes.

+Filters:

+* `NAME`: Select all nodes with a given name. `*` works as a wildcard, and can be used alone, in which case it even selects anonymouse nodes.
+* `@INDEX`: From each set of selected nodes with a common parent, select the Nth node.
+* `TPATH=VALUE` and `TPATH!=VALUE`: Test all selected nodes, selecting only those that pass.
+The test is: Any child selected by a `TPATH` (starting at all children of the node being tested selected) must have value exactly matching/not exactly matching `VALUE`. `VALUE` can be a string, a null, a list or a table.
+If `VALUE` is a string, and it contains any of `:/!=@>^~|&` or whitespace, it must be quoted.

+Conditions can be composed with `&` (and) and `|` (or).
+Resolution order is left-to-right.

+Conditions can be grouped with `(...)`.

+Conditions can be negated with `!(...)`.

+TPaths for patches start with all root nodes selected, in filter mode.
+It's hard to tell whether we're looking at a patch or a declaration, so we need to load patches in a different mode from data.

+Examples:

+    # Select all root nodes
+    *

+    # Select all root nodes whose name includes the string 'Alcohol'
+    *Alcohol*

+    # Select all nodes named 'id' which are children of any root node
+    */id

+    # Select all root nodes named 'Goblin'
+    Goblin

+    # Select all nodes named 'id' which are children of root nodes named 'Goblin'
+    Goblin/id

+    # Select the 3rd attack of every Goblin
+    Goblin/attacks/@2

+    # Select all root nodes named Goblin, then filter them down to those with a child named 'id' with value 'Shaman'
+    Goblin:id=Shaman

+    # Select all root nodes with a child named 'attitude' with value 'enemy'
+    attitude=enemy

+    # Select all root nodes named Goblin, and with a child named 'warCry' with string value 'Attack!'
+    Goblin & warCry="Attack!"

+    # Select all goblins which are red or purple
+    Goblin & (color=red | color=purple)

+    # Select all plant types which grow on sandy soil
+    # In detail:
+    # 1. Only accept nodes named PlantDef
+    # 2. Only accept nodes that pass the following test:
+    #   2a.
+Select all children of SoilTypes
+    #   2b.
+See if any has a value of 'SandySoil'
+    PlantDef & soilTypes/*=SandySoil

+    # Select all root nodes which have a child named 'species' with value 'goblin', and a child name 'weapon' with value 'axe'
+    species=goblin & weapon=axe

+    # Select the color of all axe-wielding goblins and orcs.
+Species is defined by a 'species' record.
+    (species=goblin | species=orc) & weapon=axe/color

+    # Select the color of all axe-wielding goblins and orcs.
+Species is defined by record name.
+    Goblin | Orc & weapon=axe/color

+    # Select all Goblins that can cast magic missile or fireball
+    Goblin & (spells/*=MagicMissile | spells/*=Fireball)

+    # Select all Goblins that use axe or spear, and all Orcs that use axe or spear
+    # Select all Goblins and Orcs that can cast magic missile or fireball
+    (Goblin | Orc) & (spells/*=MagicMissile | spells/*=Fireball)

+    # Select all Goblins that can case magic missile or fireball, except the Berserker
+    Goblin: & (spells/*=MagicMissile | spells/*=Fireball) & id!=Berserker

+    # Select all Goblins that are blue, except those that can cast IceBolt
+    Goblin & color=blue & !(spells/*=IceBolt)